"The curious paradox is that when I accept myself as I am, I can change."

-Update: From February 2026, we have availability for new clients who would like to work with us.
-Sessions are held in-person at Godmanchester Baptist Church and online, or via telephone call.
-If you are interested in working with us, please read our pre-consultation queries page to ensure we are in alignment with such things as availability and fees.
-Once you have read this and feel assured that working with us will fit within your scheduling and financial position, then please feel welcome to contact us via email at info@daisychaincounselling.co.uk.
+Update: We have availability for new clients who would like to work with us.
+If you are interested in working with us, please review our pages to ensure we are aligned on opening times, availability, and fees.
+Please feel welcome to contact us via email at info@daisycounselling.co.uk or arrange a free introductory call.
 Thank you.

 Welcome, and thank you for visiting.